top of page

 Composer - Pianist - Curator

-Community building has consistently remained at the forefront of Andrew’s musical activities.
-His concert series Classical Context has been featured on ludwig-van.com's “Critic’s Picks”, and has showcased a substantial amount of early-career professionals from throughout Canada.
-His efforts in sustaining a music therapy program for elderly and homeless musicians earned him a Gordon Cressy Student Leadership Award in 2016, and in 2021 he helped launch the Digital Generations Program seeking to aide emerging composers in the creation of digital composition portfolios.
+Andrew is also an accomplished pianist, educator and concert curator.
+His concert series Classical Context has been featured on ludwig-van.com's “Critic’s Picks”, and routinely showcases early-career professionals from throughout Canada.
+He has hosted concerts on behalf of Kindred Spirits Orchestra and appeared on The New Classical FM’s Sunday Night with the TSO series.
+He is active as a harmony and counterpoint teacher across Canada, the US and South Korea.
+His efforts in sustaining a music therapy program for elderly and homeless musicians earned him a Gordon Cressy Student Leadership Award in 2016, and in 2021 he helped launch the Digital Generations Program which creates digital composition portfolios on behalf of emerging composers.

 MEDIA